PrusaOwners/prusaowners/First_layer_and_PINDA_temperature_calibration_with_calipers.md

 M861 S0 I4
 ```

-You can skip setting 0 campensation values, in this case, `M861 S0 I4` need not be issued.
+You can skip setting 0 compensation values, in this case, `M861 S0 I4` need not be issued.
 Make sure to use your own offset values after `S` and not my example ones.

 Verify your table by issuing `M861 ?`.